-Hockey is the only major-league sport in which fighting is tolerated to some extent.
-NHL players are not automatically suspended for fighting, unlike in the MLB, NFL or NBA.
-However, with growing concern over head injuries in sports, it seems inevitable for the NHL to take serious steps towards banning fighting; even Congress demanded that the league address this subject in 2016.
-On the other hand, many hockey fans and the NHL commissioner still see fighting as part of the game.
+Hockey is the only major-league professional sport in which fighting is largely tolerated.
+In the NHL, unlike in the MLB, NFL or NBA, players are not automatically suspended for fighting.
+Although fighting has declined significantly in recent years, it is still common in the NHL.
+However, with growing concern over head injuries in professional sports, it seems inevitable for the league to take serious steps toward banning fighting altogether.
+On the other hand, many hockey fans and the NHL commissioner still see fighting as an integral and exciting part of the game.

 Fighting in hockey should be banned:

 The standard claim of those who advocate fighting in hockey is that it’s a major element of the sport’s popularity.
 However, most NHL fans, even those who are very devoted, believe that a formal ban on fighting would have no impact on viewership.
 True NHL fans watch the game for the skills demonstrated, not for the potential fighting – a fact that has been validated by studies.
 Thus, banning fighting in the NHL won’t affect the league’s popularity.